ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 parameters: fix runtime default edge case
 ### Antipattern Category
+X
 ### Keyword
 runtime
 ### Note
+This commit does not change any performance-related features.
+Bug fixed regarding a parameter being set with a custom runtime.

 ## Commit #845
 ### Hash